pandeyakash23/spider_silk_codes/README.md

 2. **model_<property_name>.ipynb**: this file divides the input and output data into train, valid, and test datasets.
 It then trains models on train data and shows the loss on the valid data to check for overfitting.
 This file saves the model after every epoch in the folder named "model"
 3. **test_<property_name>.ipynb**: this tests the model on the test data set.
 Mention the correct epoch number by changing the value of the variable "epoch_check" for using the appropriate saved model from the "model" folder.

-Note: Before training any model, please make a folder named "model" to store the saved models during training.
+**Note**: Before training any model, please make a folder named "model" to store the saved models during training.